inet-framework/inet-tutorials/_docs/configurator/step1.md

 ## The configuration

-In many scenarios, including including this one, the `Ipv4NetworkConfigurator` module can properly configure the network using just the default settings.
+In many scenarios, including this one, the `Ipv4NetworkConfigurator` module can properly configure the network using just the default settings.
 Thus, the configuration in omnetpp.ini for this step is basically empty:

 <p><pre class="snippet" src="../configurator/omnetpp.ini" from="Step1" until="####" comment="#!"></pre></p>